 U.S. House of Representatives Honors Noted Jamaican Hotelier, Kevin Hendrickson

-The Managing Director of The Courtleigh Hospitality Group was recognized “as a courageous, resilient, intelligent, and loving community leader, and as a valued member of the community who dedicated his time to ensuring the betterment of his employees and customers.”
+The Managing Director of The Courtleigh Hospitality Group was honored as a brave, strong, smart, and caring leader.
+He is a valued member of the community who spends his time improving the lives of his employees and customers.

 Mr. Hendrickson commented on the honor, stating: “A continual effort to strengthen local communities here in Jamaica is at the heart of our business model.
 We take great pride in giving back to local charities, engaging our guests to do the same, and empowering staff involved in community service programs.
 It is particularly gratifying to see that our efforts have resonance within the U.S. House of Representatives.
 I’m truly honored to receive this proclamation on behalf of my family, our dedicated staff, and partners.”